 The value of the

-framework option (in this case ‘vue’) is something that gets passed to addons and allows them to do special case things for your framework.
+framework option (i.e., ‘vue’) is something that gets passed to addons and allows them to do specific tasks related to your framework.

-The real meat of this file is the framework presets, and these are standard Storybook presets -- you can look at framework packages in the Storybook monorepo (e.g. React, Vue, Web Components) to see examples of framework-specific customizations.
+The essence of this file is the framework presets, and these are standard Storybook presets -- you can look at framework packages in the Storybook monorepo (e.g. React, Vue, Web Components) to see examples of framework-specific customizations.

-When developing your own framework that is not published by storybook, you can pass the path to the framework location with the
+While developing your custom framework, not maintained by Storybook, you can specify the path to the location file with the

 Make sure the